Dakshesh1234/Sorting-Visualizer/README.md

 # Sorting_Visualizer
-Just download and run the index file and there you go, you can see 10 sorting visuzlizations, change the array or change the visualization speed for better understanding or click on this https://dakshesh1234.github.io/Sorting-Visualizer/ Implemented algorithms:
+Just download and run the index file and there you go, you can see 10 sorting visuzlizations, change the size of array or change the visualization speed for better understanding or click on this https://dakshesh1234.github.io/Sorting-Visualizer/ Implemented algorithms:
  1) Bubble sort